Fernando9200/job-searcher/README.md

-# jobs
+# Job Searcher

-This is the project of an front-end application.
+This is the project of an frontend design for a website that promotes IT positions available.
+The website is available in the link: https://job-searcher-front.netlify.app/

+To access the development environment, follow the instructions bellow.

 ## Project setup
 ```